avgupta456/github-trends/docs/CONTRIBUTING.md

 With Python3.11, install the dependencies from `backend/requirements.txt` and run `yarn start`.

-With Node16 and Yarn, install the dependencies from `frontend/package.json` and run on a separate terminal window `yarn start`.
+With Node16 and Yarn, install the dependencies from `frontend/package.json` and run on a separate terminal window `yarn start-trends`.

 ## Testing